rocket-icon

 A. Individual development plan template

-This template helps your employees reflect on their personal career goals and how they could align their growth with organizational goals.
+This template helps your employees reflect on their personal career goals and how they could align their growth with organisational goals.

 B. Success plan template

-This template helps your organization understand where and how they need to expand.
+This template helps your organisation understand where and how they need to expand.
 It also highlights what resources are currently available and what could be developed to meet their long-term needs.

 Once you have identified the training opportunities for your employees, make sure they fit the job roles and responsibilities.
 You may consider different learning modalities or delivery methods to train your employees effectively.